XDC-Community/docs/get-details/evm-compatibility/migrating-from-evm-to-xdc.md

 Step 5: Test the Contract

 After deploying the contract, it is important to thoroughly test it on the XDC network.
 This includes testing all functions and features, as well as testing for security vulnerabilities.
-You can write test in truffle using Javascript to build debug and test contract ready to be deployed onto the network
+You can write tests in Truffle using Javascript to build debug and test contracts ready to be deployed onto the network

 {% embed url="https://trufflesuite.com/docs/truffle/how-to/debug-test/write-tests-in-javascript/" %}